List of Disenchantment characters: Prince Derek

 Derek (voiced by MacNeille) is the second child of Zøg and the first son of Oona.
-He is a mix Dankmirian and Dreamlander, and often looks up to his older half-sister Bean, who brushes him off, finding him annoying.
-Derek has a recurring nightmare about an increasingly large skillet due to having almost been cooking on one by hillbillies to be fed to the Swamp Monster in episode six, "Swamp and Circumstance."
-In the end of season one, fearing Oona's wrath, Zøg locks Derek up in the highest tower in the castle to keep him safe, but then forgets about him until a few episodes later in season, in "The Very Thing," after Oona and Zøg get a divorce, they then realize that Derek has been locked in the tower all this time.
+He is a 14-year-old mix Dankmirian and Dreamlander, and often looks up to his older half-sister Bean, who brushes him off, finding him annoying.
+Derek has a recurring nightmare about an increasingly large skillet due to having almost been cooked on one by hillbillies to be fed to the Swamp Monster in episode six, "Swamp and Circumstance".
+In the end of season one, fearing Oona's wrath, Zøg locks Derek up in the highest tower in the castle to keep him safe, but then forgets about him until a few episodes later in season, in "The Very Thing", after Oona and Zøg get a divorce, they then realize that Derek has been locked in the tower all this time.
 They rescue him and tell them of their divorce, and he takes it rather well.

-Later, towards the end of the season, Derek is feeling especially blown off by Bean, and when he asks if she can tag along with her to the pub, she says no. Derek scampers down to the beach and finds a small octopus which he names Slimy, and by the time he shows it to Elfo, who he has befriended, Slimy has grown into a giant creature.
+Later, towards the end of the season, Derek is feeling especially blown off by Bean and when he asks if he can tag along with her to the pub, she says no. Derek scampers down to the beach and finds a small octopus which he names Slimy, and by the time he shows it to Elfo, who he has befriended, Slimy has grown into a giant creature.
 Slimy takes Derek captive, but Bean is able to save him, revealing that she does care about him.
 However, Bean's confession does not make it any harder to sentence Bean for death after shooting Zøg, Bean appearing to make an attempt to murder Zøg by removing the bullet that was lodged in his body with a knife and making Derek de facto King in his place, even though the shooting was an accident.
 When Derek is briefly king, he is influenced by Odval and the Arch Druidess into enacting a series of arbitrary edicts.
 Derek leaves with Oona to become a pirate.

 In part four, Derek returns to Dreamland.
 Derek meets his half-brother Jasper, a human-bear mix.
 After Derek meets Freckles, he gets into a confrontation with a group of street bullies.
 He seems to kill one of the bullies, making him feel guilty.
 At the end of part four, Freckles convinces Derek, Jasper and Snarla the fairy run off to Steamland.
 When they arrive, Freckles sells Derek and Jasper to a freak show in Steamland.